Caio-oliveira04/Hospital-Management-Software/README.md

 ## How to Run the Project

-Before running the project, make sure to have the `openpyxl` library installed.
+Before running the project, make sure to have Python installed on your machine.
+You can download Python from the [official website](https://www.python.org/downloads/).

+After installing Python, ensure that the `openpyxl` library is installed.
 You can install it using the following command:

 ```bash
 pip install openpyxl